Scripe3/bunlock-android-unlocker/CONTRIBUTING.md

 - Keep the code clean, readable, and secure.
 - Avoid unnecessary external dependencies.
 - Never include secret keys, user data, or device identifiers in commits.
-- Preserve the existing `src/` directory structure.
+- Preserve the existing structure.
 - Commit messages can be in English or Turkish — clarity is what matters most.

 ---